 Into October, S-28 hunted just north of Araito and off the coast of Kamchatka.
 On 5 October, she moved through Onekotan Strait and continued her patrol on the Pacific side of the Kurils.
 On the 10th, however, a serious personnel injury occurred, and an appendicitis case developed.
 The submarine turned toward Attu one day ahead of schedule.

 On 13 October, she moored at Attu.
 The next day, she departed for Dutch Harbor, whence, in November, she headed south to Hawaii.
 She arrived at Pearl Harbor at mid-month and, after overhaul, commenced training duty.
 For the next seven months, she remained in Hawaiian waters, providing training services.
-Then, on 3 July 1944, she began training operations off Oahu with the Coast Guard cutter Reliance, The antisubmarine warfare exercises continued into the evening of the 4th.
+Then, on 3 July 1944, she began training operations off Oahu with the Coast Guard cutter Reliance.
+The antisubmarine warfare exercises continued into the evening of the 4th.
 At 1730, the day's concluding exercise began.
 Contact between the two became sporadic and, at 1820, the last, brief contact with S-28 was made and lost.
 All attempts to establish communications failed.
 Assistance arrived from Pearl Harbor, but a thorough search of the area failed to locate the submarine.
 Two days later, a diesel oil slick appeared in the area where she had been operating, but the extreme depth exceeded the range of available equipment.
 A Court of Inquiry was unable to determine the cause of the loss of S-28.
+To learn more about the accident, click here.

 S-28 was awarded one battle star for her services in World War II.